-I mean, I take the same road, experience similar locale, and possibly meet the same local people.
+I mean, I take the same road, experience a similar locale, and possibly meet the same local people.
 So why this demarcation?
 Is it the term ’a traveler’ which has some sort of bounding appeal to it?
 What makes me a traveler?

-We don’t want to lead the road, rather follow it to infinity.
+We don’t want to lead the road, but rather follow it to infinity.
 We are helpless against the ecstasy and the joy of losing ourselves to oblivion.

 When I travel, I don’t think about dates, or about days.
 I don’t care when I leave, or when I arrive.
-All what matters to me are the places I am visiting, people I will meet, and the many unforgettable experiences waiting for me, on the other side of the journey.
+All that matters to me are the places I am visiting, the people I will meet, and the many unforgettable experiences waiting for me on the other side of the journey.

 “Tourists don’t know where they’ve been.
 Travelers don’t know where they’re going” Paul Theroux

 Do whatever it takes, but once in your life, at least, go to a place where you can abandon any ideas of technology, throw away your gadgets, forget about the life back home, and just… TRAVEL !!!